-If you're contemplating filing for divorce in West Virginia, you might want to familiarize yourself with the state's domestic relations laws.
-This article provides general guidelines regarding the divorce process in West Virginia and outlines everything you need to know to get your case started.
+If you're contemplating filing for divorce in West Virginia, you might want to familiarize yourself with the state's laws.
+This article provides general guidelines regarding the divorce process in West Virginia and outlines everything you need to know to begin.

 If the parties cannot agree or one spouse declines the no-fault option, the state provides eight fault-based reasons for the divorce.
+(W.Va.
+Code §§ 48-5-202-209 (2018).)
 Also known as grounds, these reasons include:

-If the parties have no children together, they must file the following:
+If the couple has no children together, they must file the following:

 Under West Virginia law, the filing spouse must "serve" the divorce documents upon the opposing side.
 "Service of process" refers to delivering copies of all the legal documents to the non-filing party.
-This ensures fairness, as the other person is promptly notified of the need to respond.
+Proper service ensures fairness, as it promptly notifies the other person of the need to respond.
 West Virginia offers a wide range of service options, including:

 Personal service is the preferred service method in the state.
-In West Virginia, personal service is achieved by hand-delivering the divorce papers to the other side.
+In West Virginia, you can achieve personal service by hand-delivering the divorce papers to the other side.
 State law prohibits spouses from personally serving each other.
 Instead, you must either hire a process server or ask a friend or family member to deliver the documents.

 Certified mail is another option, however, it works best if the person you're serving lives within the state.
-If you use certified mail to serve a non-West Virginia resident, the court might not be able to rule on how your property should be divided.
-You can also arrange to have your spouse pick up the documents at the local clerk's office, however, the other person must consent to pick up service.
+If you use certified mail to serve a non-West Virginia resident, the court might not be able to rule on property division.
+You can also arrange to have your spouse pick up the documents at the local clerk's office.
+However, the other person must consent to pick up the service.